inspektor-gadget/inspektor-gadget/docs/guides/trace/exec.md

 ---
-title: 'The "execsnoop" gadget'
+title: 'The "trace exec" gadget'
 weight: 10
 ---

-execsnoop traces new processes creation.
+trace exec traces new processes creation.

 Let's deploy an example application that will spawn few new processes: